 Take into account everything on the screen.
 From the angle of the camera to the specific sounds and effects the creator used, all are moving parts that give you the opportunity to spot TikTok trends.

-You can discover content outside your own feed by doing the following:
+You can discover viral TikTok trends outside your own feed by doing the following:

-- Use someone else’s TikTok app to stumble upon videos you’d never encounter on your own.
+- Use someone else’s TikTok app to stumble on videos you’d never encounter on your own.

 - Explore the Discover page often.